Kärcher K 3000 E Review: 3,300 Cleaning Units, 1.1 GPM, $449.99 — The Spec Sheet Finally Adds Up

 The right buy if…

-• You have ≤120 ft of working radius from a GFCI outlet.
-35 ft of hose plus an unspecified power cord (likely 35 ft based on K-series convention, but unconfirmed) gives you a workable reach.
-Anything beyond that and you're into extension cords, which most pressure washer manufacturers explicitly void warranty for.
+- You have ≤70 ft of working radius from a GFCI outlet.
+The published 35 ft cord plus the 35 ft high-pressure hose gives you a 70 ft theoretical reach from the outlet (gun to far point), or a 35 ft radius from the unit itself.
+Anything beyond that and you're into extension cords, which most pressure washer manufacturers explicitly void warranty for — and which would compound voltage drop on a unit already drawing 15 A.

 Look elsewhere if…

-• You're a commercial or daily-use buyer.
-Even at 3000 PSI, this is a residential chassis at 53.9 lb.
+- You're a commercial or daily-use buyer.
+Even at 3000 PSI, this is a residential chassis at 46 lb dry.
 For 4-6 hours of daily commercial cleaning, step up to Kärcher's HD-series cold-water professional units or comparable Mi-T-M / Simpson commercial gas rigs.

-• You need a hose reel.
-The product page mentions on-board accessory storage but not an integrated hose reel.
+- You need a hose reel.
+The product page lists on-board accessory storage but not an integrated hose reel.
 For a 35 ft hose, a reel materially improves storage and reduces hose kinking.
 The Kärcher K 5 Premium and K 7 series include reels — they're the upgrade path if reel integration matters more than the smaller footprint.

-• Your driveway is large stamped or aggregate concrete.
-For big concrete sessions, a 15-inch dedicated surface cleaner attachment is the time-saver, and it requires a unit with guaranteed 2.0+ GPM under load.
-Until GPM is published for the K 3000 E, surface-cleaner pairing is a gamble.
+- Your driveway is large stamped or aggregate concrete.
+For big concrete sessions, a 15-inch dedicated surface cleaner attachment is the time-saver, and most are rated for 2.0+ GPM minimum.
+The K 3000 E's 1.1 GPM will technically run a surface cleaner but at noticeably slower pass speed than a K 7 Premium (1.7 GPM) or a 2.0+ GPM gas unit.

 Published specifications (verified)